calaldees/teachingWorkshops/teacherTraining/literacyNumeracyCitizenship.md

 What is a broad and balanced curriculum?

+* _Broad and balanced_ curriculum, not teaching to the test/exam
+* Ofsted criteria for schools
+    * revisiting the Education inspection framework in context of wider curriculum
+* Careers Guidance in the area of computing
+* Revisit literacy, numeracy, digital-literacy in Computing

+Next week
+* Personal and Professional Development Day 12th March 2021
+* The Hidden Curriculum, Mental health and Well-being.

 Objectives
 ----------

 ITT Core Content Framework

 > 1.1.
 Teachers have the ability to affect and improve the wellbeing, motivation and behaviour of their pupils.